mapsforge/mapsforge/docs/MapCreation.md

 This produces, depending on the bounds, a much smaller coastline shapefile.
 We usually extend the boundaries of this file a bit over the actual area for the map, to make sure we don't get any funny cut-offs.

-Then we convert the resulting shapefile with [shp2osm.py](https://github.com/mapsforge/mapsforge-mapcreator/blob/master/shape2osm.py) and slight modifications (as are always required with shp2osm).
+Then we convert the resulting shapefile with [shp2osm.py](https://github.com/mapsforge/mapsforge-mapcreator/blob/master/shape2osm.py) (Python 2.x) and slight modifications (as are always required with shp2osm).
 We set:

 ```python
 fixed_tags = {